Return to Topics

 to be treated with dignity and respect.
 A solution should not

-humiliate or embarrass Mom or Dad.
-Your parent's privacy should
+humiliate or embarrass your loved one.
+His or her privacy should

 continue to be respected.